 According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s often linked to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and prolonged fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Edmonton homeowner.
+CO2 is tops when ranking leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and prolonged fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Serious poisoning takes place from inhaling large concentrations of CO2, but poisoning can also occur over many months or years.
-Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - Buy a CO2 detector for each room of your home.
 You can contact McKinley Heating Service Experts to purchase one today.

 - If you do have a CO detector that is battery-powered, check or replace the batteries regularly; at least every 90 days.
 It's also wise to replace the detector every 3-5 years.

 - If you experience or have experienced any of the symptoms stated above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.